 THE TEN GREATEST SUPERMAN ARTISTS OF ALL TIME (at least, in my opinion)

 Superman remains one of the most famous – and influential – comic book super-heroes of all time.
-And since his debut in ACTION COMICS (1st series) #1 (June 1939), many comic book artists’ renditions of the Man of Steel have helped kept him in the public eye for almost a century – even during those periods when many fans considered him less than relevant.
+And since his debut in ACTION COMICS (1st series) #1 (June 1938), many comic book artists’ renditions of the Man of Steel have helped kept him in the public eye for almost a hundred years – even during those periods when many fans considered him less than relevant.
 Here’s my list of the ten greatest Superman artists of all time (and if you agree or disagree with some of my choices, you can contact me on my Facebook page):

 10. DAN JURGENS – Jurgens first drew Superman in a cameo panel in NEW TEEN TITANS (2nd series) #6 (March 1985) – nobody reading that particular issue could have predicted that by the end of the 1980’s and throughout the 1990’s, Jurgens would be drawing (and writing) Superman’s adventures.
 Jurgens’ most famous (or infamous, take your pick) Superman stories as a writer/artist occurred in SUPERMAN (2nd series) #75 (January 1993), in which the Last Son of Krypton died at the hands of Doomsday (though that would prove to be temporary) -- and SUPERMAN (2nd series) #82 (September 1993), when the character returned, totally revitalized.
 It should be noted that Jurgens wrote more Superman stories than he illustrated during his comic book career -- including the controversial SUPERMAN (2nd series) #123 (May 1997), in which the Man of Steel’s costume and powers were changed (if only temporarily).